jaysoo/nx-react-book/manuscript/chapter1.md

 - `workspace.json`
 - `project.json`

 The `nx.json` is at the root of the workspace and configures the Nx CLI.
 It allows to specify things such as defaults for projects and code scaffolding, the workspace layout, task runner options and computation cache configuration and more.
-Here's an excerpt of what got generated for our example workspace.
+Here's an excerpt of what is generated for our example workspace.

 ```json
 {